-Between master and slave replication servers.
+Between source and replica replication servers.
 See Setting Up Replication to Use Encrypted Connections.

 Among Group Replication servers.
 See Securing Group Communication Connections with Secure Socket Layer (SSL).

 By client programs that are based on the MySQL C API.
-See C API Support for Encrypted Connections.
+See Support for Encrypted Connections.

 Instructions for creating any required certificate and key files are available in Section 5.3, “Creating SSL and RSA Certificates and Keys”.

 option specifies that the server permits but does not require